mazfil/lab-allocator/docs/meetings/team-meetings/team-meeting-2.md

   - Database should work using an SQL database
   - MySQL only needs one dependency in Javascript
   - Java has JDBC libraries for both
+  - Could also use MongoDB to reduce the amount of work that has to be done/rewritten

 ## Action items:
 - Move decision log items across from meeting minutes last week to decision log